Back to Fruit Paths

 Root — Core lie

-God won’t take care of me unless I manage it.
+God won’t take care of me unless I stay ahead of everything.

-Reflect: Where do you secretly believe God will fail you?
+Reflect: Where do you quietly assume God will fail you if you stop rehearsing the future?

 Invitation